-D. At no time shall the county have in effect more than six three permits. , consisting of a maximum of one permit in each of the areas shown in Exhibit A at the end of this chapter.
+D. At no time shall the county have in effect more than six permits.
 No permit shall be issued in any portion of the unincorporated area that is not within one of the areas delineated in Exhibit A (West County) and Exhibit B (East County) at the end of this chapter.
-At no time shall the number of permits issued exceed a total of four for all areas shown in Exhibit A (West County) or more than one for each individual area shown in Exhibit A (West County), which includes Unincorporated Ashland, Unincorporated Cherryland, and Unincorporated San Lorenzo, as those areas are more accurately defined in the Eden Area General Plan, adopted March 2010, and Unincorporated Castro Valley, as that area is more accurately defined in the Castro Valley General Plan, adopted March 2012.
-At no time shall
+At no time shall the number of permits issued exceed a total of four for all areas shown in Exhibit A (West County) or more than one for each individual area shown in Exhibit A (West County). which includes Unincorporated Ashland, Unincorporated Cherryland, and Unincorporated San Lorenzo, as those areas are more accurately defined in the Eden Area General Plan, adopted March 2010, and Unincorporated Castro Valley, as that area is more accurately defined in the Castro Valley General Plan, adopted March 2012.
+At no time shall the number of permits exceed a maximum of two permits in all areas shown in Exhibit B (East County) at the end of this chapter.

-- the number of permits exceed a maximum of two permits in all areas shown in Exhibit B (East County) at the end of this chapter. - E. Notwithstanding subsection D of this section, each medical cannabis marijuana dispensary shall comply with all zoning requirements in Title 17 of the Alameda County General Code and Alameda County Measure D (Save Agriculture and Open Space Lands), including the requirement to obtain any conditional use permits, and shall also meet all of the following locational standards: - 1.
-No dispensary may be closer than six hundredone thousand (1,0600) feet from any other dispensary. - 2.
-No dispensary may be closer than six hundredone thousand (1,0600) feet from any school, child or day care facility, public park or playground, drug recovery facility or recreation center. - 3.
-No Each dispensary shall be located in a residential commercial or industrial zone or itstheir equivalent. - F. The county has the ability to reduce the location requirement as it applies to schools by fifteen (15) percent upon a finding that the dispensary would not endanger the health and safety of students.
+- E. Notwithstanding subsection D of this section, each medical cannabis dispensary shall comply with all zoning requirements in Title 17 of the Alameda County General Code, and the Alameda County General PlanMeasure D (Save Agriculture and Open Space Lands), including, and any Specific Plan applicable to the location of the dispensary, including the requirement to obtain any conditional use permits, and shall also meet all of the following locational standards: - 1.
+No dispensary may be closer than six hundredone thousand (6001000) feet from any other dispensary. - No dispensary may be closer than six hundred one thousand (6001000) feet from any school, child or day care facility, public park or playground, drug recovery facility or recreation center. - 3.
+No dispensary shall be located in a residential zone or its equivalent.